rrderby/site-source/README.md

 Website for Resurrection Roller Derby.
 Created by Casey Lewiston, admin@rrderby.org.
 See below for use notes.
 This is built using Gatsby and a handful of dependencies, with data from Google Calendar API, Contentful and internal files.
+It uses the Gatsby static site generator, with pages primarily made from direct HTML entered in /pages files.
+No content other than iterated items, like sponsors, is linked to a CMS.

 <h2>Calendar Module</h2>